What’s so great about Squarespace?

 What’s more, Squarespace’s templates are, for the most part, minimalist and visual-heavy, meaning that they’re generally readily compatible with the translated versions of your site.

-So, what kinds of internationally-minded businesses and individual entrepreneurs are picking Squarespace as their launch platform and using Weglot as their translation solution?
+So, what kinds of internationally-minded businesses and individual entrepreneurs are picking Squarespace as their launch platform and using Weglot as their translation solution to create a Squarespace multilingual site?

 Let’s look at examples from a few different industries.